 This step focuses on designing project activities to facilitate the implementation of selected EbA solutions.
-At this step it is required to identify necessary inputs, key actors and their responsibilities, opportunities and barriers and specific project activities, alignment with national and local planning processes.
+At this step it is required to identify necessary inputs; key actors and their responsibilities; opportunities, barriers, and specific project activities; and alignment with national and local planning processes.

-Step 5: Identify key elements to elevate EbA options
+Step 5: Identify key elements to evaluate EbA options

 The focus of this step is to identify suitable indicators for the monitoring and evaluation of the selected EbA solutions.
-Based on the adaptation outcomes and EbA options it should be identified both short- and long-term indicators.
+Based on the adaptation outcomes and EbA options, both short- and long-term indicators should be identified.
 This is followed by identifying the baseline for the EbA solutions and data collection methods.

 Figure 8.
-Stepwise approach to design and implementation of EbA solutions.
-Adapted from ALivE framework. $^{\rm 19}$
+Stepwise approach for the design and implementation of EbA solutions.
+Adapted from ALivE framework.
+19